So you want to be a web developer? Great choice! Our guide will show you what it takes to get started and what skills you will need to succeed.

 So once I’m a Web Developer, what are the likely career progressions available?

-If you work hard to gain the relevant experience and start to specialise in certain areas to become a real guru in the industry, you’ll be able to progress to senior roles such as a Project Leader, Lead Programmer or Head of Development.
+If you work hard to gain the relevant experience and start to specialise in certain areas to become a real guru in the industry, you’ll progress to senior roles such as a Project Leader, Lead Programmer or Head of Development.

 Alternatively, you could look to change fields, which suit your developed interests and skill set.
-Some of the sorts of careers Web Developers tend to move into are IT related such as IT Project Management, Systems Analyst or IT Consultant.
+Some of the sorts of careers Web Developers tend to move into include IT Project Management, Systems Analyst or IT Consultant.

 What are the best bits of being a Web Developer?